Yesterday we went to Mobile Monday Brussels. Mobile Mondays are community events for:

 All around a central theme: ‘When marketing meets mobile’.
 The organizers in Belgium would like to keep it small and informal for now to let it grow organically.
 In September this year around 20 participants showed up, this time 46 people subscribed.
 It’s growing already.

 Although I do agree that advertising is an important factor, I don’t think you always need advertisements.
-The mobile De Standaard site (a Belgian newspaper) doesn’t inlcude adds and still everyone keeps mentioning them (or is this free advertising I’m promoting here?).
+The mobile De Standaard site (a Belgian newspaper) doesn’t include ads and still everyone keeps mentioning them.

 Especially with the limited screen real estate and a low user attention level we’ll need a different kind of advertising, banners just won’t do it.
 I think you’ll need to give the user something back for the time he invests in your ad: sponsored content maybe or a sponsored mobile game?
 The free version of Twitterific includes non-obstructive ads, is this the way to go?

 After the presentations everyone introduced himself briefly.
-This wouldn’t have been possible in a larger event but here it worked out perfectly.
-In my opinion it lowered the barrier for the networking later on and showed what companies are interested in mobile platforms today.
-It seems most participants have a media/advertisement background but it was nice to see De Lijn (public bus and tram service in Flanders) was there as well as I like to complain about the lack of mobile support on their site.
+This wouldn’t have been possible at a larger event but here it worked out perfectly.
+In my opinion it lowered the barrier for networking later and showed what companies are interested in mobile platforms today.
+It seems most participants have a media/advertisement background, but it was nice to see De Lijn (public bus and tram service in Flanders) was there as well as I like to complain about the lack of mobile support on their site.